The Plan

 Juvenile Chinook (foreground) and chum salmon.
 Caught during monitoring activities in the Skagit Bay (SRSC)

 Figure 3.1 compares the Loss of historic Skagit River delta/estuary habitat since the 1860s.
 Over 86% of historic estuary habitat that juvenile Chinook depend on has been lost to diking, draining, and filling.
 This loss of habitat means that juvenile Chinook accumulate in the limited estuary habitats and become over crowded.
 Flooding can also push them out of the river.
 This forces growing juvenile Chinook to move into the marine areas before they are ready.
-This is the primary bottleneck to Chinook survival and recovery identified by decades of research.
-Due to rearing habitat limitations, even if more Chinook returned to spawn (such as if fishing were stopped), there is not enough estuary habitat to support increases in their offspring.
-This is why a fishing moratorium cannot lead to recovery.
+This is a major bottleneck for Chinook survival and recovery identified by decades of research.
+Due to rearing habitat limitations, even if more Chinook returned to spawn (such as if fishing were stopped), there is not enough estuary habitat to support the intended increases in their offspring.
+This is why recovery can only be achieved by increasing habitat capacity through restoration.
+It is also why fishing moratoriums are not an effective strategy.

 Once undersized juvenile chinook enter marine waters they traverse shallow nearshore habitats, and when they find pocket estuaries, they accumulate in them.
 Pocket estuaries provide many of the same benefits as the natal delta habitat they would usually prefer.
-In this way pocket estuaries serve as a back up estuary, or a second chance for juvenile Chinook to find rearing habitat, that would otherwise be unlikely to survive, improving their chances of survival to adulthood.
+In this way pocket estuaries serve as a backup estuary, or a second chance for juvenile Chinook to find rearing habitat.
+These fish are otherwise be unlikely to survive to adulthood.

-We are hosting a virtual open house via Zoom on May 10th, 2022 (link on the home page).
-This is a first opportunity for the community to meet with the project sponsors and engineers.
-There will be ongoing opportunities as the project develops toward construction, which is likely to take a few more years.
-Please contact us using the form on the contact page, and let us know who you are, whereabouts you live, if and how the project might affect you, and sign up for email updates.
+There will be ongoing opportunities as the project develops toward construction, which is likely to be completed in 2026.
+Please contact us using the form on the contact page, and let us know who you are, where you live, and what interests, concerns, or questions you may have.